 How do I know my child’s particular need will be met?

-- Some classes/groups of pupils or individuals may be allocated support staff and have access to guided group work.
+- Some classes/groups of pupils or individuals may be allocated support staff and have access to guided group work or interventions.

 - External agencies.